ojaha065/ojaha065/README.md

 Don't know how you stumbled across my little corner here but glad to have you.

-I'm a third year IT student currently living in Mikkeli, Finland.
-I'm just about to finish my studies in the university of applied sciences (or polytechnic, as     it's known is some places).
+I'm a junior developer currently living in Mikkeli, Finland.
+I just finished my studies in the university of applied sciences (or polytechnic, as it's known is some places).
 My degree programme mostly specialized in modern web development.
-Currently, I'm in the process of writing my thesis about electronic identification in online services, commissioned by my current employer.
+Currently, I'm working as Junior IT Specialist at [Disec Oy](https://disec.fi/ "Disec Oy").

 During my free time I'm hacking together projects all over the place.
 Feel free to check out my repos to learn more if interested. 🙂